domusjs/domusjs/README.md

 ## 🧠 Philosophy

-DomusJS is not a full-stack framework — it's a backend *architecture kit*.
+DomusJS is not a full-stack framework — it's an *architecture-first backend kit*.

-You decide how to structure your domain logic.
-DomusJS provides the building blocks to scale your architecture, not magic.
+You get the **building blocks** for designing scalable, decoupled, real-world systems:
+- Explicit boundaries.
+- Modular contexts.
+- Bus-driven execution.
+- Zero magic.

+DomusJS **trusts you as the architect**: it won’t hide complexity behind decorators or assumptions.

 ---